pyro0ownz/Keymanager/README.md

 python3 key_rotator.py watch        # Start auto-rotation daemon
 How It Works
 Error Classification
-Error TypeSignalActionRate limit429, RESOURCE_EXHAUSTED, API rate limit reachedCool down bucket, rotate to different bucketDead keyAPI_KEY_INVALID, PERMISSION_DENIEDMark key dead (100 errors), rotate, requires manual fixTransient500, 502, 503, UNAVAILABLELog and monitor, no rotation
+Error TypeSignalActionRate limit429, RESOURCE_EXHAUSTED, API rate limit reachedCool down bucket, rotate to different bucketDead keyAPI_KEY_INVALID, PERMISSION_DENIEDMark key dead (errorCount=100), rotateTransient500, 502, 503, UNAVAILABLELog and monitor, no rotation
 Bucket-Level Cooldown
 Gemini quota is enforced per Google project, not per API key.
-Multiple keys in the same project share the same quota bucket.
 When a 429 is detected:

-The entire bucket (Google project) goes into cooldown, not just the key The daemon picks a key from a different bucket
+The entire bucket (Google project) goes into cooldown The daemon picks a key from a different bucket
 Backoff is exponential: min(600s, 15s * 2^streak) + jitter
-On success, the bucket's streak resets to 0
+On success, the streak resets to 0

 On 429:
   bucket "projA" → cooldown 15s   (streak 1)